Skip to content

 enabled Enable/disable MCP server true

-mode Server mode: STDIO, SSE, STREAMABLE STREAMABLE
+mode Server mode: STDIO, SSE (deprecated), STREAMABLE STREAMABLE

 name Server name mcp-server